top of page

 3. Mindful muscle memory foundation

 Muscle is not really lost, it mostly goes into hibernation.
 The nerve fibers lose connection with the muscle fibers so they cant be used as easily.
 Muscle memory is the nerve-muscle connection that allows for the specific movements you want to do for your Core Why and Real-results.
 It can only be restored with full focus and requires little or no extra resistance.
-With a foundation of muscle memory you can get stronger in a more sustainable way, without pain.
-Paying attention to how your body feels, with curiosity about how to adjust so you can improve your strength movement skills without worry about injury by first reconnecting your nerves and muscle cells to restore muscle memory.
+With a foundation of muscle memory, you can get stronger in a more sustainable way, without pain.
+Paying attention to how your body feels, with curiosity about how to adjust so you can improve your strength and movement skills without worry about injury by first reconnecting your nerves and muscle cells to restore muscle memory.
+This process not only supports muscle memory restoration but also improves the nerve-muscle connection, enhancing coordination and reducing the risk of injury.
+These techniques are ideal for those looking for low-impact muscle gain, especially in senior fitness routines.

 4. Gradual pain free/reducing progression